 When it comes to baking a cake or a basket of muffins, you always need to impress someone dear to you.
-Decorating is the key to amaze someone when a cake is involved.
+Decorating is the key to amazing someone when a cake is involved.
 The first impression really matters here.
-If you window shopping the bakeries downtown, you would never believe possible for you to create something that impressive.
-Believe me I didn’t!
+If your window shops the bakeries downtown, you would never believe it possible for you to create something that impressive.
+Believe me, I didn’t!
 Until I actually did it using edible icing sheets!

 Tools and Essentials for Decorating Your Cake With Edible Icing Sheets:

 Since I live in Singapore, I had my designs printed by CuppyCakes, a local business that I really love.
 They also told me that icing sheets have a shelf life of approximately one year.
-So, the parts I wont’t use on this cake, will become handy decorations for my future sweets.
+So, the parts I won’t use on this cake will become handy decorations for my future sweets.

-Do not worry, tough!
-Wherever you are, you can always contact Icing Images, they offer you everything you need for creating your own edible icing design.
+Do not worry, though!
+Wherever you are, you can always contact Icing Images, they offer you everything you need for creating your own edible design.
 They also offer a custom service.
 You can contact them via mail, phone, or chat, and they can also offer you support and tutorials.

 First of all, I searched Etsy for ‘Floral’ and ‘Chevron Digital Paper’ and came across a shop called Digital Potpourri.
-Imagine my surprise when I foud out that they was selling exactly what I had in mind.
+Imagine my surprise when I found out that they were selling exactly what I had in mind.